 Place the whites into your mixing bowl and whisk until they are white and fluffy.

 Add in the cream of tartar and the sugar.
-Add the sugar in two parts beating each portion in really well.
+The sugar should be added in two parts beating each portion in really well before adding the next.

-Lastly add the coconut and beat in making sure it is thoroughly combined.
+Lastly add the coconut and beat this in making sure it is thoroughly combined, and there are no lumps.
+Scrape down the sides with the spatula.

-Using your cookie scoop, scoop golf ball size balls onto a cookie sheet that is lined with parchment paper.
-Leaving some space between them they will spread slightly as they bake.
+Using your cookie scoop, scoop golf ball size balls onto a lined cookie sheet.
+Make sure you leave space between them as they will spread slightly as they bake.

-Place the baking sheet into the oven, reduce the oven temperature to 300F, 150C, gas mark
+Place the baking sheet into the oven, reducing the oven temperature to 300F, 150C.

-Bake for around 20 minutes, until they have risen well and are a light gold colour.
+Bake for 20 minutes, or until they have risen well and are a light golden colour.

-Let them cool slightly before moving them to a cooling rack to cool completely.
+Leave them to cool slightly before moving them to a cooling rack to finish cooling completely.

-An optional step that you may like to try would be to either drizzle some melted chocolate over them or you could even dunk half the cookie into chocolate too.
-It can add a nice touch to the coconut macaroons.
+An optional step that you may like to try is drizzling some melted chocolate over them or you could even dunk half the cookie into the melted chocolate coating half of the macaroon.
+It is a nice touch to the final coconut macaroon.

-I hope you enjoy this simple coconut macaroon recipe as much as my family do.
+I hope you will enjoy this simple coconut macaroon recipe as much as my family do.

 Coconut Macaroons